APiercey/apiercey.github.io/content/posts/event-sourcing-using-ruby-and-aws-serverless-technologies/event-store-dynamodb-tables.md

 - FundsWithdrawn: $100 on Monday
 - FundsDeposited: $50 on Tuesday

-If the downstream application responsible for applying overdrawn fees received the FundsDeposited event first before the FundsWithdrawn, poor Bob would loss money (and the customer support member receiving a not-so-fun phone call)!
+If the downstream application responsible for applying overdrawn fees received the FundsWithdrawn event first before the FundsDeposited, poor Bob would loss money (and the customer support member receiving a not-so-fun phone call)!

 ### The Ability to Fetch a Range of Events